Jermaine0Forbes/Java-Personal/readme.md

 ```
 [go back home][home]

-### how to determine if a map is empty
+### how to determine if a list is empty
-- map.isEmpty returns a boolean value of whether the map is empty or not
+- list.isEmpty returns a boolean value of whether the list is empty or not

 ```java
     Map <String , Integer> animals = new HashMap <>();